Nithanth/T3PO/README.md

 # T3PO

-This Streamlit app takes in an engineering task title and publishes a scoped Jira ticket to match it.
+This Streamlit app takes in an engineering task's title and publishes a scoped Jira ticket to your project board.

 ## Installation